 - Repeatedly being sick (vomiting).

-- Following surgery.
+- After surgery.

-- During times of exertion or stress.
+- During times of exertion,stress, or lack of sleep.

 If you have Gilbert's syndrome there are some medicines which you should avoid if alternatives are available.
 These include: